The Sorghum Midge Tested Scheme

 Figure 1: Female midge laying into flowering sorghum floret

 Sorghum midge (Stenodiplosis sorghicola) is a serious insect pest of grain sorghum in Australia.
 It can result not only in major damage, but also require several repeat insecticide applications during the season.
-Costs from residual losses and uncontrolled damage are estimated at being up to $10 million annually.
+Costs from residual losses and uncontrolled damage are estimated at being greater than $10 million annually.
 Management of this pest is now centred on growing midge resistant hybrids.

-Figure 2: Damage levels to different MR rated hybrids under equivalent midge pressures.
+Figure 2: Damage levels to diferent MR rated hybrids under equivalent midge pressures.

 To manage this problem, midge resistant hybrids were introduced over 30 years ago.
-In 1993, DAFF in partnership with GRDC and the commercial sorghum breeding companies, developed a protocol for measuring the midge resistance (MR) levels in grain sorghum hybrids and assigning official MR ratings to all the commercially released lines.
-The rating number is a measure of: amount of grain lost/visiting female midge/day.
+In 1993, the (now) Queensland Department of Agriculture and Fisheries (DAF) in partnership with GRDC and the commercial sorghum breeding companies, developed a protocol for measuring the midge resistance (MR) levels in grain sorghum hybrids and assigning official MR ratings to all the commercially released lines.
+The rating number is a measure of: the amount of grain lost per visiting female midge per day.
 It ranges from 1 (nil resistance) through to 8+ (‘practical field immunity’ under most conditions and maximum commercially available resistance).
 In practical terms, this means that a 7 rated hybrid, when exposed to the same midge pressures as a 1 rated hybrid, will sustain 7 times less damage (Figure 2).

-The testing protocol, carried out by DAFF, involves planting an annual trial in a semi-controlled environment (ideal for sorghum and midge) and subjecting the plants to high midge pressures.
+The testing protocol, carried out by DAF, involves planting an annual trial in a semi-controlled environment (ideal for sorghum and midge) and subjecting the plants to high midge pressures.
 The resulting midge damage per head is then assessed for all entries.
 For evaluation purposes, the test (pre-commercial) hybrids are grown alongside standard/control lines of known MR ratings.
 After statistical analysis of the results, official MR ratings are then assigned for each hybrid.
-This testing regime provides a measure of quality assurance for growers in that: hybrids are independently assessed in a precise and consistent manner every time and the ratings and accompanying logo (Figure 3) are only issued to hybrids assessed by the scheme.
+This testing regime provides a measure of quality assurance for growers by ensuring hybrids are independently assessed for relative midge resistance in a precise and consistent manner every time.
+Ratings and the accompanying logo (Figure 3) are only issued to hybrids assessed by the scheme.

 The commercial hybrid ratings are then made available by: